gitnewcomer/twintris/main/README.md

-Twintris main game source code supplied by Svein Berg, the original programmer of the game!
+Twintris main game source code supplied by Svein Berge, the original programmer of the game!